RohitSysLab/CS50-cybersecurity-notes-and-analysis/securing-accounts/concept-notes.md

 ## 3. Technical Observation

-The crack.py example demonstrated how simple scripts can attempt thousands of password combinations quickly.
+A practical demonstration is implemented in `code/crack.py`.

+The script simulates a brute force / dictionary-style password attempt by iterating through possible combinations programmatically.

-This shows:
+This demonstrates:

-- Weak passwords fail rapidly.
+- Weak passwords is easier to brute force
-- Short passwords are mathematically vulnerable.
+- short passwords are mathematically vulnerable

 ## 4. Human Factor Problem